 Researcher Concerned About Spread of Avian Influenza in US Dairy Cows

 The spread of highly pathogenic avian influenza (H5N1) in US dairy cows is causing increasing unease among researchers worldwide.
-The virus is continuing to make its way into new herds and states, and experts believe that the US Department of Agriculture (USDA) is not sharing enough information about the outbreak.
+The virus is continuing to make its way into new herds and states, and experts believe that the US Department of Agriculture (USDA) is not sharing enough information regarding the outbreak.

 Currently, there have been 32 affected herds in eight states: Idaho, Kansas, Michigan, New Mexico, North Carolina, Ohio, South Dakota, and Texas.
 While the movement of cattle between herds can explain the spread of the virus in some cases, it remains unclear if all the herds are linked in a single outbreak chain or if there is evidence of multiple spillovers.
 Previously, infections in Texas were linked to dead wild birds found on dairy farms, although the USDA stated that not all the infections appear to be linked to the Texas cases.